mitre/multiscanner/README.md

 Modules are designed to be quickly written and easily incorporated into the framework.
 Currently written and maintained modules are related to malware analytics, but the framework is not limited to that scope.
-For a list of modules you can look in [modules](modules), descriptions and config options can be found in [docs/modules.md](docs/modules.md)
+For a list of modules you can look in [modules/](modules), descriptions and config options can be found on the [Analysis Modules](<docs/use/use-analysis-mods.rst>) page.

 Requirements
 ------------